Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 7: ON, display message when 1, 2, or 3 apply.
 			"Ability Message"				"0"

-			// The Super Tank can throw these cars.
+			// The Super Tank throws these cars.
 			// Combine numbers in any order for different results.
 			// Repeat the same number to increase its chance of being chosen.
 			// Character limit: 6